How are Ewing tumors staged?

 Localized Ewing tumors

 A localized Ewing tumor is thought to be confined to the area where it started and may also have reached nearby tissues such as muscle or tendons.
-A Ewing tumor is considered localized only after all of the imaging tests (x-rays, CT or MRI scans, and PET or bone scans) and the bone marrow biopsy and aspirate do not find distant spread to other organs.
+A Ewing tumor is considered localized only after all of the imaging tests (x-rays, CT or MRI scans, and PET or bone scans) and the bone marrow biopsy and aspirate (if done) do not find it has spread to other distant areas.

 Even when imaging tests do not show that the cancer has spread to distant areas, many patients are likely to have micrometastases (very small areas of cancer spread that can’t be detected with tests).
 This is why chemotherapy, which can reach all parts of the body, is an important part of treatment for all Ewing tumors.

 Metastatic Ewing tumors

-A metastatic Ewing tumor is one that has clearly spread from where it started to distant parts of the body.
+A metastatic Ewing tumor has clearly spread from where it started to distant parts of the body.
 Most of the time, it spreads to the lungs or to other bones or the bone marrow.
 Less commonly, it spreads to the liver or lymph nodes.

 About 1 in 4 patients will have obvious spread that is found by imaging tests.
 But as mentioned above, many other patients are likely to have small amounts of cancer spread to other parts of the body that can’t be seen on imaging tests.